Sokolqe/git_education/hello_world.md

 2. Element 2
 3. Element 3

+Use tabulations (4 space) from previous line to make nested list:
+1. Element 1
+    * Subelement 1
+        - Subsubelement 1
+2. Element 2
+    + Subelement 2
+        + Subsubelement 2

+## Headers
 To use level 1 header type # at the start of the line:
 # LVL1 Header

 To use level 2 header type ## at the start of the line:
 ## LVL2 Header

+*More "#" - lower lever of the header*